Jim is currently a freelance broadcaster for UNC Greensboro baseball/softball on ESPN+.

 Jim was a Studio Host at Learfield IMG College in Winston-Salem, North Carolina for Syracuse football and St John’s Men’s Basketball.
 He was in charge of editing/launching highlights, providing college football/basketball score updates, logging broadcast sponsorships and communicating with broadcasters on site.

 On May 16, 2022, Jim Ferchland signed a summer league contract to be the baseball play-by-play voice of the Danville Otterbots in the Appalachian League.
-He is responsible for calling all home games and taking part in media relations duties.
-This is a new team in Danville, VA as they were originally called the Danville Braves.
+He is responsible for calling all home games and scheduling the team’s home online streams.

 Jim is the also voice of the Felician Golden Falcons since October 2, 2020.
 Felician University is a Division II school located in Rutherford, New Jersey.
 He called games for men’s/women’s basketball, men’s/women’s lacrosse, softball and baseball.
 In his second year with the team, he added volleyball and soccer to his repertoire.